phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 }
 ```

-Now update the missing fields using a mutation (note the inclution of the id):
+Now update the missing fields using a mutation (note the inclusion of the id):

 ```graphql
 mutation UpdatePerson{